unora-project/unora-project.github.io/docs/quests/circles/circle_2/ice_wall.md

     - Ice Sample 2: 245,53
     - Ice Sample 3: 248,20

-!!! note
+!!! note ""

 "Ice" isn't an ice sample.
 The item will be called "Ice Sample X".

+!!! note ""

 - Return to Lilia to complete the **first** part of the quest and receive 25,000 experience.